|

 [RoutingPolicy::OnSetup] and [RoutingPolicy::OnFacility] sections

-using the syntax explained above.
+using the same syntax explained above.

 - Example: